-The Proposed Action and Shift Runway Alternatives would not require the use of groundwater resources.
-The improvements associated with the Proposed Action and Shift Runway Alternatives would not directly affect existing groundwater resources, and the amount of impervious surfaces added would not substantially interfere with groundwater recharge.
-Therefore, no operational adverse effects related to groundwater resources would occur under either action alternative.
+The Proposed Action or feasible action alternatives would not require the use of groundwater resources.
+The improvements associated with the Proposed Action or feasible action alternatives would not directly affect existing groundwater resources, and the amount of impervious surfaces added would not substantially interfere with groundwater recharge.
+Therefore, no adverse effects related to groundwater resources would occur if the Proposed Action or one of the feasible action alternatives is implemented.